elalienx/code-challenge/README.md

 - Although it seems an overkill to make a component for each input type, when they are only use once for each type in the whole app, this would allow us to make UI tests using Testing Library 🐙
 - Same with the data parsing methods `countReferences()`, `filterByMinimumValue()`, and `formatReferences()` as this allows to test them using Jest.

+## What branch to review?

+This project has 2 branches:

+- `solve-it-in-the-frontend`: The branch given to solve the code challenge.
+It has a unoptimized version of the code but is easy to read.
+- `performance`: Do you care about avoiding expensive operations on the frontend?
+This branch has you covered!
+It uses React's `useMemo()` to cache the most expensive operations required to format the word cloud and render the news feed below it.
+However, the optimization requires extra code to split the method `makeCloud()` into 3 methods to cache the first 2 methods with `useMemo()`.

 ## Project dependencies

 - Added `node-fetch` to the backend as it was giving me an error of fetch is not defined.
 My theory is that I have a different version of Node installed in my machine than the one used to build the backend.